 The construction of BEAR SANCTUARY Ninh Binh started in December 2016.
 Until now, six spacious outdoor enclosures have been created at the sanctuary, three bear houses with indoor dens, a quarantine station and a full-equipped veterinary unit, a feeding kitchen and an administrative building.
 BEAR SANCTUARY Ninh Binh currently offers suitable living conditions for up to 50 bears.
 The overall goal is to expand the sanctuary to 10 ha and to be able to house 100 rescued bile bears in total over the upcoming years.

-To date, we have been able to rescue more than 30 bears and bring them to BEAR SANCTUARY Ninh Binh.
-Further bear missions are already being planned.
+Till now, we have been able to rescue and house more than 30 bears at BEAR SANCTUARY Ninh Binh.
+Further bear rescue missions are already being planned.

 Tours available - Book a tour at BEAR SANCTUARY Ninh Binh